plabayo/learn-rust-101/README.md

                        │ 8.
 Continue to Learn │
                        └──────────────────────┘

-      Continiously Learn, Take Your Time
+      Continuously Learn, Take Your Time
       Enjoy the road :)
 ```